IELTS Speaking Sample 54

 Alternative Answer: I don’t really think that young people feel the same about shopping at markets as older people mainly because it is not that convenient to shop in a market.
 At markets, one has to go from one place to another to buy certain things, which is a time-consuming and frustrating affair at times, while young people usually prefer to hang out with friends in one place and have fun these days.
 While older people would rather prefer to save some money, because of their traditional beliefs and lifestyles, by buying things at markets, young people these days may not actually be that enthusiastic about saving money in this way.

 Q. What do you think are the advantages of buying things from shops rather than markets?

-A. Well, "convenience and comfort" is the first thing that comes in my mind whenever I think of buying something from a large shopping mall.
+Answer: Well, "convenience and comfort" is the first thing that comes to my mind whenever I think of buying something from a large shopping mall.
 Products in such a shop are found in a well-organized manner while a market sells various types of goods together and you will need to search extensively to get the product you want for you.
 A shopping mall is cleaner and more comfortable.
 Besides, a large shop sells products at a fixed price while it is almost impossible to purchase something from a market without bargaining.